 - Audit firms employ the SALY method—no personalized touch

-Don’t hire an audit firm with the expectation that they will change/improve business processes.
+Don’t hire an audit firm with the expectation they will change/improve business processes.

-Auditors have an ingrained methodology that works great for analyzing risk, but they miss out on the crucial piece of recommending and implementing changes.
-Even though more and more audit firms are getting involved in controls rollout, there is still a huge gap in their process and change management experience.
+Auditors have an ingrained methodology that works great for analyzing risk, but they miss out on a crucial piece of recommending and implementing changes.
+Even though more and more audit firms are getting involved in controls rollout, there’s still a huge gap in their process and change management experience.

 The Trenegy Mindset

 Trenegy performs the critical tasks of remediating controls weaknesses with process solutions.

 - Trenegy works with Internal Audit to identify risks and control deficiencies

 - Trenegy remediates control deficiencies, improves process efficiency, and drives change throughout your organization